AlexKar0706/SSD1306_I2C_TM4C123GH6PM/README.md

 ### Display text manipulations
 To position the cursor at a certain position on the screen, you need to use *SSD1306_SetCursor* function.
 This function has its own coordinates, which are different from the real coordinates of the screen!
 To display text on the display, you need to use *SSD1306_Write_Str* function.
 This function also immediately displays the text on the display by calling *SSD1306_Draw* function

+### SSD1306Status Enum
+This enum represents a possible set of statuses for functions associated with the SSD1306 display.
+At the moment, this enum has three possible statuses:

+1. SSD1306_OK = 0
+2. SSD1306_I2C_ERR = 1
+3. SSD1306_WRONG_DATA = 2